munneb10/Chat-with-multiple-PDF-s/README.md

-To run this project Follow the follwowing process
+To run this project Follow the given process

 open your terminal in the folder where you have downloaded the project (Note - Before running this project open .env file and put your key in GOOGLE_API_KEY = "your-api-key".
 You can found your GOOGle API KEY at https://makersuite.google.com/)